Master the SQL WHERE Clause: The Complete Beginner-to-Advanced Guide You Wish You Had Earlier

 Handling NULL Values

-WHERE ShippedDate IS NULL;
+SELECT * FROM Orders WHERE ShippedDate IS NULL;

-Advanced Uses of WHERE
+Advanced Uses of the WHERE Clause

 WHERE with Subqueries